12 Social Media Marketing Mistakes Companies Make And How To Avoid Them

 Not Understanding #Hashtags

 Hashtags on Twitter are great for joining in the conversation.
 Like when you tweet along with Bake Off (#GBBO) or First Dates (#FirstDates).
 My own Twitter feed is full of them, But using irrelevant hashtags just to get traffic from irrelevant sources won’t do you any favours.
 You also don’t need to use hashtags on Facebook, they really are pointless but on Instagram, you probably need to use loads.
-Make sure you know how hashtags work on each platform and don’t use things like #yauht on a post on Facebook advertising an apartment for sale. totally pointless and just makes you look like you don’t know what you’re on about.
+Make sure you know how hashtags work on each platform and don’t use things like #yacht on a post on Facebook advertising an apartment for sale.
+Totally pointless and just makes you look like you don’t know what you’re on about.
 Hashtags on Facebook are about as much use as a chocolate teapot.

 Doing As The Guru Says Not As The Guru Does